 (1) Based on minimum lease payments related to the Company's cultivation and production facility in Chestertown, New York; four retail dispensaries in New York; one commercial space for a potential retail relocation in New York; and corporate offices in Toronto, Ontario, and Armonk, New York.
-Please see Note 14 in the Interim Consolidated Financial Statements for additional details.
+Excludes Flagship Facility as the recognition criteria for that finance lease had not been met as at September 30, 2023 Please see Note 14 in the Interim Consolidated Financial Statements for additional details.